whyboris/utilitarianism.net/README.md

 When publishing the application, after `hugo -D` run `pagefind --source public` which will create the `_pagefind` folder inside `/public`.
 That is all that's needed for search to work.
 Thank you _pagefind_!

+When using site search there are image previews on the side of search results.
+When generating the search index, toggle `search = true` in `config.toml` so that images appear correctly.

 ## PDF

 We can generate PDFs of all the pages with [website2pdf](https://github.com/jgazeau/website2pdf).
 See the _README.md_ inside the _PDF_ folder for instructions.